Etrigan the Demon: Pre/Post-Crisis

-Upon escape from the Realm Beyond, Etrigan and Blood agreed to work together and teamed with Batman and Robin against the Howler.
-Soon after, Etrigan was chosen as a political candidate for President of the United States and nearly succeeded in securing the Republican nomination from George H. W. Bush.
-During his political run, he attempted to gain Superman's endorsement, but was denied it.
+Upon escape from the Realm Beyond, Etrigan and Blood agree to work together and team with Batman and Robin against the Howler.
+Soon after, Etrigan was chosen as a political candidate for President of the United States and nearly succeeds in securing the Republican nomination from George H. W. Bush.
+During his political run, he attempts to gain Superman's endorsement, but is denied it.

-When Jason Blood's daughter was born, he decided to destroy Etrigan and hired metahuman hitman Tommy Monaghan to help him.
-After a battle against both Merlin and Etrigan, the two of them rescued the baby and Blood was able to steal Etrigan's heart, essentially neutralizing him and binding him to Jason's will.
-At the end of the battle, Jason Blood left the child, Kathryn Mark, with her mother, Glenda Mark.
-Jason told Glenda before he had left: "Take care of our daughter, Glenda.
-I think it would be best if she never knew about her father".
-Blood then skipped out on paying Monaghan the $2,000,000 he had promised.
-Etrigan became listless and ceased to rhyme.
-When Monaghan needed an edge against the demon Mawzir, he conned Blood into returning to Gotham and using Etrigan to retrieve the Ace of Winchesters, an anti-demon rifle, from Hell, all while preparing to force the demonologist to let the monster onto Earth again.
-Despite the real risk that Etrigan would kill him in vengeance, Monahgan traded Etrigan his heart for the Ace of Winchesters, once more forcing Blood to have the full burden of their merging and returning Etrigan to his full strength (though Etrigan reneged on the deal and tried to kill Monaghan anyway).
+Blood and Mark later have a daughter named Kathryn.
+Knowing Etrigan will not tolerate such a distraction, Blood hires hitman Tommy Monaghan to slay the demon.
+After a battle against both Merlin and Etrigan, the two of them rescue Kathryn and Blood steals Etrigan's heart, essentially neutralizing him and binding him to Jason's will.
+At the end of the battle, Blood leaves Kathryn with her mother, hoping that she never meets him.
+Following these events, Etrigan becomes listless and ceases to rhyme.
+When Monaghan needs an edge against the demon Mawzir, he cons Blood into returning to Gotham and using Etrigan to retrieve the Ace of Winchesters, an anti-demon rifle, from Hell, all while preparing to force Blood to return Etrigan to Earth.
+Despite the risk of Etrigan killing him in vengeance, Monahgan trades Etrigan his heart for the Ace of Winchesters, once more forcing Blood to have the full burden of their merging and returning Etrigan to his full strength.

-Despite Blood's own doubts about himself, when the Justice League vanished during their attempt to rescue Aquaman from the past, Batman's emergency program — designed to assemble a substitute Justice League in the event that the originals were ever killed — selected Blood as the team's magic expert, a pre-recorded message Batman had left for Blood assuring the sorcerer that he would not give Etrigan the keys to the Watchtower unless he was certain that he could be controlled.
-While working with the team, Jason spent some time reinforcing the Watchtower's magical defences.
-During the subsequent fight with Gamemnae, Jason sacrificed himself to free Zatanna from her control, although he later escaped Gamemnae's quagmire spell thanks to the Martian Manhunter telepathically prompting his transformation into Etrigan.
-The crisis resolved, Jason handed his duties as the League's magic expert over to Manitou Raven, newly arrived in the present, before departing.
+When the Justice League vanishes during their attempt to rescue Aquaman from the past, Batman's emergency program — designed to assemble a substitute Justice League in the event that the originals were ever killed — selects Jason Blood as the team's magic expert.
+Batman creates a pre-recorded message assuring Blood that he will not give Etrigan the keys to the Watchtower unless he is certain that he can be controlled.
+During the subsequent fight with Gamemnae, Blood sacrifices himself to free Zatanna from her control, although he later escapes Gamemnae's quagmire spell thanks to Martian Manhunter telepathically prompting his transformation into Etrigan.
+The crisis resolved, Blood passes his duties as the League's magic expert to Manitou Raven before departing.